skrnandana/Paraphrase-Detection/README.md

 # CS 521 - Statistical natural language Processing : Final Semester Project (Spring 2024)

-# Paraphrase-Detection using Transformer architecture based language model.
-# by - Prajwal Athreya Jagadish and Kavya Rama Nandana Sidda (images to be added here after description)
+Paraphrase-Detection using Transformer architecture based language model. by - Prajwal Athreya Jagadish and Kavya Rama Nandana Sidda (images to be added here after description)

 ## Introduction
-In the field of Natural Language Processing (NLP), the ability to accurately detect paraphrases is essential for applications such as plagiarism detection, question answering systems, and machine translation.
-The task of identifying paraphrases—texts that convey the same meaning but are expressed differently—is challenging due to the intricate and diverse nature of human language.
-Traditional models in NLP have often fallen short in effectively handling the nuances and complexities of paraphrase detection.
-Recognizing these challenges, this project focuses on enhancing the efficacy of paraphrase detection through the utilization of Bidirectional Encoder Representations from Transformers (BERT), a state-of-the-art model in NLP.

-BERT's architecture, which leverages deep learning techniques to process words in relation to all the other words in a sentence (as opposed to one-directional reading), provides a robust framework for understanding the contextual relationships within text.
-Our study aims to explore how fine-tuning BERT on a carefully curated dataset containing a wide range of paraphrase variations can improve its performance in detecting paraphrases.
-By integrating BERT's advanced capabilities with a targeted training approach, we seek to set a new standard for accuracy in paraphrase detection, paving the way for more reliable applications in various domains of NLP.
+Accurate paraphrasing identification is crucial for Natural Language Processing (NLP) applications, which include machine translation, question-answering systems, and plagiarism detection.
+Finding paraphrases or writings with the same content but conveyed differently may be difficult since human language is complex and varied.
+NLP's traditional models have frequently failed to capture the subtleties and complexity of paraphrase detection.
+Taking note of these difficulties, this study aims to apply the state-of-the-art NLP model Bidirectional Encoder Representations from Transformers (BERT) to improve the effectiveness of paraphrase identification.
+The design of BERT offers a strong foundation for comprehending the contextual relationships found in the text since it uses deep learning techniques to analyze words in relation to every other word in a sentence (as opposed to one-directional reading).
+We aim to investigate how BERT's detection performance of paraphrases might be enhanced by fine-tuning it on a carefully selected dataset with various paraphrase variants.
+We want to raise the bar for paraphrase detection accuracy by combining BERT's sophisticated features with a focused training strategy, opening the door to more dependable applications across various NLP areas.

 ## Environment setup
+We set up our development environment to ensure all the libraries and dependencies were installed.
+This incorporated PyTorch for deep learning, implementing the BERT model, which included the Transformers library, and other necessary libraries, such as Scikit-learn and Pandas.

 ## Dataset used
-For this research project, we utilized the Paraphrase Adversaries from Word Scrambling (PAWS) dataset, as described in the arXiv:1904.01130 paper.
-PAWS is meticulously designed to test the robustness of paraphrase detection models against complex sentence structures and contexts, thereby providing a comprehensive platform for evaluating our fine-tuned BERT model.
+We used the Paraphrase Adversaries from Word Scrambling (PAWS) dataset for this study, as detailed in the arXiv:1904.01130 publication.
+A thorough environment for assessing our optimized BERT model, PAWS is painstakingly created to evaluate the resilience of paraphrase detection techniques against intricate sentence structures and situations.
+The sentences in the sample are paired off and assessed for paraphrase.
+If two sentences are paraphrases of one another, they are labeled as "Paraphrased"; if not, they are labeled as "Not paraphrased."
+With 100,000 sentence pairings in the PAWS dataset, a wealth of information is available for training and validation.

-The dataset consists of pairs of sentences, each evaluated for paraphrasing.
-Each sentence pair is marked as either "Paraphrased" if the sentences are paraphrases of each other, or "Not paraphrased" if they are not.
-The PAWS dataset includes 100,000 sentence pairs, affording a rich set of data for both training and validation purposes.

 ## Custom dataset class